JasonGlazer/createRulesetProjectDescription/README.md

  - This standard applies to building performance modeling software that implements rulesets.
  - This standard applies to rulesets associated with new or existing buildings and their systems, system controls, their sites, and other aspects of buildings described by the ruleset implementation being evaluated.

-The development of the RMD schema to support the standard is going on here:
+The development of the RPD schema to support the standard is going on here:

 https://github.com/open229/ruleset-model-description-schema